AugustElvevold/xkcd-comics/README.md

 7. (0,5h) Added comic number, alt text (description), and date under the comic.
 8. (1h) Tried search by text again.
 I found another site that was working [findxkcd](https://findxkcd.com).
 I looked at the network tab in Inspect element to see what requests was sendt when typing search words.
 I found it including their api key, and got it working in postman.
 Then I decoded the jsonresponse to get the comic id and made the app do a normal search by id (comic.num) and display it.
 9. (0,5h) For sharing the comic I decided to just make an url to the xkcd.com with the comic number concatenated at the end.
+10. (1,5h) Refactor and clean up code.
+Move all api calls to APIService.